MalcolmForster/StructchaJobHandler/StructchaJobHandler/HandlerReadme.txt

-Structcha Handler is a software which allows clients to upload Strutcha analysis files to the Structcha server to be processed.
+Structcha Handler is a software which allows clients to upload Structcha analysis files to the Structcha server to be processed.

 Parts of StructchaHandler: